Making a complaint about a high hedge

-Under the Part 8 of the Anti-social Behaviour Act 2003, we have powers to deal with complaints about high hedges.
-This legislation enables the owner or occupier of a domestic property affected by a high hedge to make a complaint to us provided that all of the following apply:
+If you are the owner or occupier of a home affected by a high hedge, you can make a complaint to us if all of the following apply:

-the hedge is forming a barrier to light or access to their home of garden
+- the hedge is forming a barrier to light or access to your home of garden

-Our role is not to mediate or negotiate between the complainant and the hedge owner, but to adjudicate on whether the hedge is adversely affecting the complainant's reasonable enjoyment of their property.
+Our role is not to mediate or negotiate between the complainant and the hedge owner, but to judge whether the hedge is adversely affecting the complainant's reasonable enjoyment of their property.